 To graduate from the Internship Program, interns must demonstrate satisfactory completion of all activities during the year.
 In addition, interns must demonstrate adequate progression in Psychology Benchmarks across all Core Competencies.
 Performance in the areas of the sixteen Core Competencies must be appropriate to level of training.
 Performance will be assessed using evaluations of performance on clinical rotations, participation in didactic seminars, participation in supervision sessions, and performance on the OSCEs.
-All factors regarding the intern's performance, including regular attendance and participation, records of attendance and participation, etc., will be factors considered before graduating an intern.
+All factors regarding the intern's performance, including regular attendance and participation at seminars and meetings, attention to paperwork, and knowledge and skill acquisition, records of attendance and participation, etc., will be factors considered before graduating an intern.
 Decisions regarding graduation will be made by the Program Director(s) (PDs) [primary program director and associate/assistant program directors] in conjunction with the Psychology Faculty.